 - Rent a Local Friend: This website describes itself as “a community of people who love to travel and be in touch with different cultures.”
 Once your application to become a “Local Friend” is accepted, you can create a profile and market it to travelers.

 - ToursByLocals: If this site accepts you, it will provide free training, marketing and payment processing, among other benefits.

-What great activities and places do you share with out-of-town visitors?
+What great activities and places do you like to share with out-of-town visitors?
 Share with us in comment below or on our Facebook page.